oliverxu42/COMP39-9900/Week04.md

 ### Choosing a time slot!

-- You will not be required to attend next week's tutorial outside of your allocated demo time.
+- You must attend for the full duration of all teams' demos.
 - We will have four 30 min time slots.
 - Let's choose your time slots: https://wheelofnames.com/